IldarGalikov/RecommendedBooks/README.md

 *A lot of dense information.
 I caught myself constantly reverting 30 seconds back as my mind was still thinking on previous point.*

 ###  Multipliers
-leadership book that descibes leaders as either "multipliers" or "deminishers".
+leadership book that describes leaders as either "multipliers" or "diminishers".
 Discusses differences.
 A lot of examples

 *Another list of examples of good/bad leaders.*
 *Great definition of intelligence as "The ability to see intelligence in other people".*